 Flood risk reduction policies and legislation enable a government to pursue a strategic course of action.
 In Vietnam, the creation of laws on natural disaster prevention, response and mitigation is based on the Ordinance on Flood and Storm Control.
 This strategy showcases the need to regularly revise and amend existing laws to reflect the changing conditions and capacities.
-It is also important to promulgate decrees and circulars to provide instructions on how to implement laws.

-The capacities in terms of skilled human resources augur well in preventing or mitigating disasters from storms and flooding.
+It is also important to promulgate decrees The capacities in terms of skilled human resources augur well in preventing or mitigating disasters from storms and flooding.
 When human resources particularly in advisory and administration agencies are developed and strengthened, losses and negative impacts in disaster events are alleviated.